There comes the point in every freelancer's life when there's a need to grow or shake off the stigma of being a sole trader.

 If you still want to work from home, get a virtual office address to add a level of professionalism to your firm.
 Find a local business centre or office provider that offers virtual services, like postal addresses and even telephone answering, and start to operate like a larger company.
 Some places will also throw in meeting rooms for hire, which will be a great help when a potential client wants to see where you're based.

 5. Get virtual help

-    Virtual PAs and secretaries are a god-send for today's creative

-    freelancers.
-They'll answer your calls when you're not around, they'll

-    sort your post, they'll help with your invoice chasing.
-Some can tweet

-    for you, help with SEO and even provide basic marketing.
-Find someone to

-    help with administrative tasks and it'll not just free up your time,

-    leaving you to concentrate on paid work, it'll make you look bigger than
+Virtual PAs and secretaries are a god-send for today's creative freelancers.
+They'll answer your calls when you're not around; they'll sort your post, they'll help with your invoice chasing.
+Some can tweet for you, help with SEO and even provide essential marketing.
+Find someone to help with administrative tasks, and it'll not just free up your time, leaving you to concentrate on paid work, it'll make you look bigger than you are.

-    you are.